Samuels-Development/sd-easter/README.md

 # Installation

-Step 1: Add easter into your resources folder (and ensure it if needed in your server.cfg)
+Step 1: Add sd-easter into your resources folder (and ensure it if needed in your server.cfg)

 Step 2: Add the following items into your qb-core/shared/items.lua: